As an Amazon Associate I earn from qualifying purchases.. Learn more

 As you are about to dive into the world of reloading, it’s pretty easy to be overwhelmed with information.
-You might be one of those people who just want to be extra careful to not make too many beginner mistakes.
+You might be one of those people who just want to be extra careful to not make too many beginner common reloading mistakes.
 Reloading is one of those activities that you want to be extra careful about because a small mistake can lead to unwanted small explosions, cracked brass, etc.

 In this article, we are listing down the common reloading mistakes people make, even the ones who’ve been doing it for quite a while.

-6 Most Common Reloading Mistakes You Should Avoid
+11 Most Common Reloading Mistakes You Should Avoid

-1. Chipped or Cracked Brass
+Chipped or Cracked Brass

 Running around the tumbler with coarse medium or way overloaded with cartridges can cause them to scratch each other.
 And cracked brass will definitely cause your bullets to not be launched properly.
 Another cause could be over-crimping your bullet on the cartridge which leads to cracked end on the brass.
 Otherwise, it’ll create too much tension on the bullet, causing it unable to fly properly.